redhat-et/ekho/sequence-diagrams/device-plugin.md

 ## Assumptions

+- This is greenfield.

 - VFs/SFs are uniquely identified by their PCI address.
 AKA, PCI address is the same on the Host Server as on the xPU.
+This is needed to track VFs/SFs as they move through networking namespaces (if_index is not unique).

 - DP interacts with the OPI to provision the appropriate VF/SF and not the CNI.
 The CNI is a simple binary that runs to completion.

 ## Opens